luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

 	         (tenths of degrees C)
-	   PGTM = Peak gust time (hours and minutes, i.e., HHMM) PSUN = Daily percent of possible sunshine (percent) SN*# = Minimum soil temperature (tenths of degrees C) where * corresponds to a code
+	   PGTM = Peak gust time (hours and minutes, i.e., HHMM) PSUN = Daily percent of possible sunshine (percent) RHAV = Average relative humidity for the day (percent) RHMN = Minimum relative humidity for the day (percent) RHMX = Maximum relative humidity for the day (percent) SN*# = Minimum soil temperature (tenths of degrees C) where * corresponds to a code
 	          for ground cover and # corresponds to a code for soil